For there are three that testify in heaven, the Father, the Word, and the Holy Spirit, and these three are one.

 I would not have you mistake that place in the epistle of John the apostle where he says, 'There are three witnesses: the Spirit, and the water, and the blood: and the three are one.'.... if we will inquire into the things signified I by these, there not unreasonably comes into our thoughts the Trinity itself, which is the one, only, true, supreme God, Father and Son and Holy Spirit, of whom it could most truly be said, "There are three witnesses, and the three are one:" so that by the term 'Spirit' we should understand God the Father to be signified; as indeed it was concerning the worshipping of Him that the Lord was speaking, when He said, "God is a Spirit:" by the term, 'blood,' the Son; because "the Word was made flesh:" and by the term 'water,' the Holy Spirit; as, when Jesus spoke of the water which He would give to them that thirst, the evangelist saith, "But this said He of the Spirit which they that believed on Him were to receive....And if in any other way this depth of mystery which we read in John's epistle can be expounded and understood agreeably with the Catholic faith, which neither confounds nor divides the Trinity, neither believes the substances diverse nor denies that the persons are three, it is on no account to be rejected" (Contra Maximinum Arianum, 22)

 We can see here that Augustine wants these three, the Spirit, the water and the blood, to somehow be the Trinity.
+He wouldn't bother to do such a thing if he was reading a copy of the text which contained 1 John 5:7.
 Notice how Augustine violently distorts the text.
 He says the Holy Spirit in the passage is not the mentioned Spirit, but the Father and rather the water is the Holy Spirit.
 This is supposed to be one of the church's greatest theologians?
-It is laughable.
-Indeed, he identifies the Spirit with the Father and he Father is NOT the Holy Spirit in Trinity doctrine.
+It is laughable since he identifies the Spirit as the Father and he Father is most definitely NOT the Holy Spirit in Trinity doctrine.
 He resorts to similar ridiculous lengths in his commentary on John 17:3.

 7. Disinformation: Dishonest Propaganda

 Another false claim is that several church fathers either "quoted," or "referred," to the Comma.
 However, when these quotations are examined, there is no evidence they were citing 1 John 5:7.
 Another false claim is to quote a church father but forget to tell you that the work they are quoting is under high suspicion of forgery and actually written by someone else at a later date.
-When scrutinized all these claims are found to be dishonest attempts at misleading others.
-We simply cannot find a reliable early quotation for this verse and it appears to have likely been forged in Spain, or perhaps North Africa, in the late fourth or early fifth century.
+When scrutinized, all these claims are found to be dishonest attempts at misleading others.
+We simply cannot find a reliable early quotation for this verse and it appears to have likely been forged in Spain, or perhaps North Africa, in the late fourth or early fifth century and introduced into subsequent Latin manuscripts.

 The facts are overwhelming that John was not the author of these words and this verse is a counterfeit.
 Since the evidence is beyond dispute, this verse no longer appears in modern translations.